 Using Online Workbooks

-Teaching online has become an increasingly important skill at the college level.
+Teaching online has become an increasingly important skill at the college level, so approaches to online sociology assignments are growing and changing.
 Over the past several years we have been creating and implementing online classes using a “workbook” model.
 With the current COVID-19 pandemic, in-person classes have been moved online en masse, so we decided to share our model in hopes that it may be useful for those who have been forced to transition to online teaching overnight.

 The overarching model is to create a written workbook that includes all of the instructor’s lecture notes, readings, and student assignments.
 In our workbooks we ask students to engage with multiple learning platforms and copy all of their work into the workbook, so all of the responses are in one single location.
 This assists us in grading and allows students to see the connections between the different tasks in which we ask them to perform.
 Depending on the course topic, number of students and time constraints, we have assigned weekly workbooks, bi-weekly workbooks, or even one workbook per month.